 Christ of the Eschaton – “I am who am”

-In this plaque, Jesus gazes directly upon the viewer, holding with his left hand a book on which is written in French in French Il est, il etait, il vient (“He is, He was, He will come again”).
+In this plaque, Jesus gazes directly upon the viewer, holding with his left hand a book on which is written in French Il est, il etait, il vient (“He is, He was, He will come again”).
 Christ raises his right hand in blessing: The three raised fingers refer to the indivisible unity of the Trinity, while the two fingers folded down signify the two natures of Christ: divine and human, inseparable but unmixed.
-Christ’s halo bears a cross inscribed three Greek letters – omicron (O), omega (Ω), and nu (N) – which together in Greek read as O ΩN – transliterated in English as “HO ON” – “the One who is”.
+Christ’s halo bears a cross inscribed with three Greek letters – omicron (O), omega (Ω), and nu (N) – which together in Greek read as O ΩN – transliterated in English as “HO ON” – “the One who is”.
 O ΩN is the Greek equivalent here of the Hebrew אֶֽהְיֶ֖ה אֲשֶׁ֣ר אֶֽהְיֶ֑ה (“I am who am”) in Exodus 3:14.